Deadstar Assembly: The Dark Hole Sessions: Vol. 2

-2008-Present
+2008–present

-Coat Of Arms
+Coat of Arms

 On January 10, 2009, the group made an announcement regarding the departure of drummer Cygnus and the addition of his replacement, Kriz D.K., via a video posted on the band's official Myspace page and YouTube.

 The Follow-up to 2006's "Unsaved", "Coat Of Arms" will be the 3rd major release by Deadstar Assembly.

-In December, 2008 it was announced by both Mubo and Deadstar Assembly through Myspace that the former keyboardist had contributed parts to a remake of their hit song "Breathe For Me".
+In December 2008 it was announced by both Mubo and Deadstar Assembly through Myspace that the former keyboardist had contributed parts to a remake of their hit song "Breathe For Me".
 In May 2009, the band posted a song, "In Secrecy", off of the upcoming "Coat Of Arms" album.
 The track listing for the album was also released online and covered in the December/January issue of Germany's Zillo Magazine.

 In September 2009 Mubo joined the band for a special performance at the State Theater in St. Petersburg, FL for Crossbreed's CD Release Party.
 It was the first time in over 3 years since Mubo had performed onstage with DeadStar Assembly.
 In December 2009 it was announced that Mubo was back in the band.

 "Coat Of Arms" was produced by DeadStar Assembly & Jeremy Staska with executive producer credit going to Luis Duran.
-The album was released April 13, 2010 in North America exclusively at Hot Topic stores & iTunes nationwide.
+The album was released April 13, 2010, in North America exclusively at Hot Topic stores & iTunes nationwide.
 "Coat Of Arms" is scheduled to see its European debut on May 7, 2010, via Berlin's Spiralchords Music / Alive Distribution.

-Deadstar Assembly were invited to perform at the Summerbreeze Festival August 20, 2010 in Dinkeslbuhl, Germany alongside acts such as GWAR, The 69 Eyes, Gorgoroth, The Black Dahlia Murder, Subway To Sally, Cannibal Corpse, Eisbrecher, Leaves Eyes and many others.
+Deadstar Assembly were invited to perform at the Summerbreeze Festival August 20, 2010, in Dinkeslbuhl, Germany alongside acts such as GWAR, The 69 Eyes, Gorgoroth, The Black Dahlia Murder, Subway To Sally, Cannibal Corpse, Eisbrecher, Leaves Eyes and many others.
 DSA Performed Day 3 on the Pain Stage.
 The band returned to the United States to perform the Triton Festival at Oceana Hall in Brooklyn, NY.
-The three-day festival featured Celldweller, Clan Of Xymox, Icon Of Coil, Apoptygma Bezerk and many others.
+The three-day festival featured Celldweler, Clan Of Xymox, Icon Of Coil, Apoptygma Bezerk and many others.

 On October 12, 2010, the band reissued their 2006 release "Unsaved" as a bonus tracks version which featured new unreleased remixes "Killing Myself Again (Dreggs Mix)" and "Deathwish (Skurge Mix)".

 Deadstar Assembly released a video online for "The Darkest Star" on Halloween 2010.

-The band wrote and recorded its fourth album for a 2015 release, entitled "Blame it on the Devil."
+The band wrote and recorded its fourth album for a 2015 release, entitled "Blame it on the Devil".